christoschatz/School-Projects/Computer Architecture/README.md

 # Lab 3:

-- Extend the functionality of tic-tac-toe game so that the user can play against the computer
+- To mitigate instruction stalling, we utilize the forwarding technique within the decode stage.
+Consequently, the processor stalls only when the required value for a register originates from a memory load operation.

 ![Banner](https://github.com/christoschatz/School-Projects/blob/main/Computer%20Architecture/screenshots/forwarding.png)